Due Diligence and Compliance

-Due diligence and compliance are the procedures which are necessary for conducting any business activity.
-Both concepts are interrelated as they have a goal of avoiding as much as possible any legal and financial risks for the owner of organization or investor.
+Due diligence and compliance are procedures that are necessary for the implementation of any economic activity.
+Both concepts are interrelated, as they aim to avoid as much as possible any legal and financial risks for the owner of the organization or the investor.

-Before building relationships with a new counterparty or potential business partner, executives are strongly advised to conduct a detailed verification so as not to run into fraudsters or dishonest individuals.
-In other words, before investing in certain relationships and protecting yourself from risk, it is necessary to find out complete information regarding the activities of the potential counterparty.
+In other words, before investing in certain relationships and protecting yourself from risk, it is necessary to find out full information about the activities of the future counterparty.

 There are several types of due diligence: